minarikmatus/telereader/README.md

 `/telestop` Unlinks Telegram bot account from this bot.

-# Setup
+# Setup for Telegram groups

 1. Create Telegram bot using @BotFather
 2. Enable groups for Telegram bot - to be allowed to join groups
 3. Disable Telegram's bot's privacy mode for groups - to start receiving group messages
 4. Add Telegram bot to relevant groups

+# Setup for Telegram channels

+1. Create Telegram bot using @BotFather
+2. Change channel admin rights - uncheck all
+3. Ask owners of relevant channels to add a bot - no admin rights required

+# Discord setup

-5. Add this bot to Discord server and use /telelink command
+1. Add this bot to Discord server and use /telelink command